tran-hai-long/dlib_ptit_downloader/README.md

 ## Legal

 This project does **NOT** attempt to violate Vietnam copyright law.
-If you have a [PTIT online library](http://dlib.ptit.edu.vn) account, you can already access and download anydocument via the use of a web browser's developer tool.
+If you have a [PTIT online library](http://dlib.ptit.edu.vn) account, you can already access and download any document via the use of a web browser's developer tool.
 All this script does is automating the process to save time.

 ## License